UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ```{index} pandas.concat
 ```

-Now that we have a $K$-nearest neighbors classifier object, we can use it to predict the class labels for our test set and augment the original test data with a column of predictions.
+Now that we have a K-nearest neighbors classifier object, we can use it to predict the class labels for our test set and augment the original test data with a column of predictions.
 The `Class` variable contains the actual